Getting Here / Free Shuttle

 - Illegal drugs, alcoholic beverages, marijuana or cannabis products

-- Weapons or items construed as weapons (i.e. knives, Leatherman’s or multiuse pocket tools, pepper spray, stun-guns, firearms, etc.)
+- Weapons or items construed as weapons (i.e. knives, Leatherman’s, pepper spray, stun-guns, firearms, etc.)

 - Bags, framed packs, or items larger than 12” x 16” x 12” (all personal possessions must fit under the patron’s designated seat)